Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - This feature was intentionally removed to enhance immersion and prevent metagaming.

 - **Death, Reload, and Save Consequences - Can I disable these?**
   - Yes, disable `Death, Reload, and Save Consequences` and `Quick Start - Wasteland Starting Gear - Uranium Fever Merge Patch` mod in the Mod Organizer 2 `Optional Settings & Additions` separator.
-However, this mechanic is considered integral to gameplay balance.
+However, these mechanics are considered integral to gameplay balance.

 - **DLCs - What levels are recommended for the DLCs and DLC-like quest mods?**